meredityman/ofcourse2021/README.md

 ## Week 4

 ### Content
-* Using Git and Github
-* Finding and using addons
-* Using shaders and fbos to make more complex effects.
+* Introduction to storing and displaying image on computers.
-* Grabbing screenshots and making documentation easy.
+* Classes and inheritance.
+* Loading, saving images and displaying images in openFrameworks
-* Loading videos and accessing the webcam.
+* Working with pixels and textures.
-* Implementing a buffered shader effect.
+* Getting user input in openFrameworks.

 ### Assignments

-* Pick a shader from ShaderToy and try to implement it in openFrameworks.
+* Implement diagonal pixel sorting by adding another case.
+* Experiment with other stop and start conditions.

 ### Reference